Keeping Your Child Safe

 The Designated Safeguarding Lead (DSL) is Mr M Windsor.

-The Deputy Safeguarding Leads are: Miss R Turner, Mrs N Trundell and Mrs S Tew.
+The Deputy Safeguarding Lead is (DDSL) Mrs N Trundell

 Your child’s safety is of paramount importance.
 We regularly review our safeguarding procedures and ask for your co-operation in implementing the safety measures we put in place to safeguard your child.
 It is important that you keep us informed about: